hailinzeng/hailinzeng.github.com/resume.md

 #### *Bastion Host Audit* ####
 - Duration: Dec, 2013 – Jan, 2014
 - Description: Capturing and logging user operations on bastion host for audit.
-- Responsibility: Capture the input/output of linux Script command, save it to MySQL.
+- Responsibility: Capture the input/output of Linux Script command, save it to MySQL.